trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 > You *assumed* that if you trim capacity to balance with market demand you won't affect throughput or inventory.
 But, in fact, that assumption - which is practically universal in the western business world - is wrong.

-> There is a mathematical proof which could clearly show that when capacity is trimmed exactly to marketing demands, no more and no less, throughput goes down, while inventory goes through the roof.
+> There is a mathematical proof which could show that when capacity is trimmed exactly to marketing demands, no more and no less, throughput goes down, while inventory goes through the roof.

 > Most of the factors critical to running your plant successfully cannot be determined precisely ahead of time.